 Starting out programming can be daunting.
-Sometimes you will find yourself hitting a wall again and again.
-You might sit for hours looking at the same problem.
+Sometimes you will find yourself hitting a wall again and again and you might sit for hours looking at the same problem.
 You feel the frustration of having little progression in your work.
 I believe everyone who has a background as a developer know this feeling.
-I have put together a little list of advice to help you along your way.
+Therefore I have put together a little list of advice to help you along your way.

 Being a developer requires an immense amount of patience.
 You have to be able to stare at the same problem for hours.
-This does not mean that should feel wrong for being a little impatient.
-But rather rejoice that it is completely natural to feel frustrated.
+This does not mean that you should feel wrong for being a little impatient.
+But rather rejoice that it is completely natural to feel frustrated from time to time.
 Some developers who have been in the business for decades still get frustrated over hard to solve issues.
+That being said programming should not feel frustrating all the time, as you get better there will be farther between you being stuck on problems.
+Keep in mind that:

 The hardest problems to solve are often the most rewarding.